-Today (2010), WZZS is a Class A 6,000-watt FM licensed to Zolfo Springs with a coverage area that includes the cities of Wauchula, Arcadia, Sebring, Avon Park and Lake Placid.
+WZZS was a Class A 5,000-watt FM licensed to Zolfo Springs with a coverage area that includes the cities of Wauchula, Arcadia, Sebring, Avon Park and Lake Placid.
 Offices, studios and its 378-foot tower are located at 7981 U.S. Highway 17 South, mid way between Zolfo Springs and Arcadia, near the Bluffs Golf Course.

-(Please contact us if you have additional information to share about WZZS-FM.)
+(Please contact us if you have additional information to share about WZZS.)

 1992 - 2019 Other Central Florida Stations (History)